-Commission and fees arising from negotiating, or participating in the negotiation of a transaction for a third party - such as the arrangement of the acquisition of shares or other securities or the purchase or sale of businesses - are recognised on completion of the underlying transaction in the income statement.
+Commission and fees arising from negotiating, or participating in the negotiation of, a transaction for a third party - such as the arrangement of the acquisition of shares or other securities or the purchase or sale of businesses - are recognised on completion of the underlying transaction in the income statement.

 Other management advisory and service fees are recognised based on the applicable service contracts, usually on a relative time distribution basis.
 Financial planning fees related to investment funds are recognised rateably over the period in which the service is provided.
+The same principle is applied for wealth management, financial planning and custody services that are continuously provided over an extended period of time.
+Performance linked fees or fee components are recognised when the performance criteria are fulfilled.